Nobody likes pushy sales tactics, do you? Do you enjoy seeing adverts for products or services of no benefit to you?

 Creating or curating high-value articles is one thing.
 However, if you do not have an efficient content strategy, then you are in trouble.

-If you are not building an effective content marketing strategy that carries on building a rapport with prospects in your target audience in the appropriate manner using your content ideas, then you are leaving money on the table.
+Suppose you are not building an effective content marketing strategy that carries on building a rapport with prospects in your target audience in the appropriate manner using your content ideas.
+In that case, target the audience using your content ideas appropriately, and then you are not leaving money on the table.

 Let’s take B2B brands as an example.
-Promoting your content and other marketing messages on LinkedIn or Google, for instance, is a good funnel for you to attract quality leads in the form of professionals and business owners.
+Promoting your content and other marketing messages on LinkedIn or Google, for instance, is a good funnel for attracting quality leads in the form of professionals and business owners.

-When your content is doing great organically on search engines like Google and Bing, and on social networks like Facebook, Twitter, Instagram and YoutTube, that is a good signal for you to invest in promoting that piece of content to reach a wider audience and improve your chances of getting good returns.
+When your content is doing great organically on search engines like Google and Bing and social networks like Facebook, X (Twitter), Instagram and YouTube, that is a good signal for you to invest in promoting that piece of content to reach a wider audience and improve your chances of getting good returns.

-Even though the CPC for advertising on Linkedin is considerably higher than other platforms, the quality of the leads you are attracting is better.
+Even though the CPC for advertising on LinkedIn is considerably higher than on other platforms, the quality of the leads you attract is better.

 How Content Marketing Builds Your Business